curl/curl/docs/cmdline-opts/_OPTIONS.md

 The short "single-dash" form of the options, -d for example, may be used with or without a space between it and its value, although a space is a recommended separator.
-The long "double-dash" form, --data for example, requires a space between it and its value.
+The long double-dash form, --data for example, requires a space between it and its value.

 Short version options that do not need any additional values can be used